-For the first half of the Easter break we will still be in lockdown, so we have gathered together some great, simple craft ideas to keep the kids entertained and busy.
-These activities also result in lovely items to decorate the home with, helping you all celebrate Easter while staying safe at home.
+It’s not always easy to think of ways to keep the kids entertained, so we have gathered together some great, simple craft ideas to keep them busy.
+These activities also result in lovely items to decorate the home with.

 You can pick up polystyrene eggs from craft shops if you don’t fancy using real ones!
 Here are some ideas for decoration:

 - Use watercolour paints

 - Stick on feathers, glitter or buttons

 - Paint letters on to spell out your family’s names